--- Practical activities--

-Seminar
+--Practical activities--Seminar

-Elaborate one writing work to choose between 2 scientific publications proposed by the professors.
+Elaborate two writing work about 2 scientific publications proposed by the professors.

 Presentation related to the subject within the framework of the Horizon Europe Program.
 The action must be based on a minimum of two scientific publications and must be defended in public with a duration of 10 min explaining the motivation, rationale and conclusions.